-You can get a solar array that’s designed to resemble a sculptural tree with foliage made of solar panels
+These arrays are designed to resemble a tree, with foliage made of solar panels

-Solar trees are typically used for commercial applications rather than residential properties.
-These arrays, which are artistic designs that resemble the structure of a tree using solar panels as "leaves," don't produce as much electricity as rooftop solar arrays, but they do decorate urban spaces and increase public awareness of the beauty of solar energy.
+Typically used for commercial applications rather than residential properties, solar trees don’t produce as much electricity as rooftop solar arrays, but they do decorate urban spaces and increase public awareness about the beauty of solar energy.

 - Solar trees are as much a form of art as they are a source of electricity.

-- Typically, solar trees are seen on commercial properties rather than residential properties.
+- Solar trees are typically seen on commercial properties rather than residential properties.

-- Currently, the cost makes solar trees an unrealistic investment for homeowners.
+- Currently, their cost makes solar trees an unrealistic investment for homeowners.